 El Rio Reyes Conservation Trust’s Board of Directors

-Eileen Apperson, Vice President
+Eileen Apperson, Secretary

 Eileen Apperson was raised on a small family farm near the Kings River.
 She earned her BA in English, MA in creative nonfiction writing, and MFA in poetry from CSU Fresno.
 She is an English instructor at Reedley College and continues to write about the beauty of the San Joaquin Valley.

 Anne Cehrs, Treasurer

 Anne is a retired math and science teacher with a Masters Degree in Education and lives on her family’s farm in the Kings River bottom.
 She has taught in both Wisconsin and Sanger, CA for a combined total of 30 years.

 Doug Cornelius has lived along the Kings River all his life and has raised his family here where they farm and managed their mountain property up in the high country.
 He earned an A.S. in Horticulture and his five year carpenter journeyman degree.
 He has served as a carpenter for the Clovis Unified School District for over 20 years.
 He is the President of Local Chapter 250 C.S.E.A.
 Union.

 Kyle Lane has lived his entire life in Dunlap, California, a small foothill community east of the Central Valley.
 Kyle earned his associates degree in Forestry & Natural Resources at Reedley College.
 Soon after, Kyle transferred to CSU Fresno State where he earned his bachelor’s degree in Recreation Administration, with an emphasis in Adventure Recreation & Tourism.
 Kyle currently works full time for the United States Forest Service-Sequoia National Forest, and part-time as an Forestry adjunct instructor at Reedley College

 David Cehrs, President